Free Trial

 What is Horizon Kinetics Energy and Remediation ETF's current short interest?

-Short interest is the volume of Horizon Kinetics Energy and Remediation ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, traders have sold 1,600 shares of NVIR short.
+Short interest is the volume of Horizon Kinetics Energy and Remediation ETF shares that have been sold short but have not yet been closed out or covered.
+As of June 15th, investors have sold 1,600 shares of NVIR short.
+1.28% of Horizon Kinetics Energy and Remediation ETF's shares are currently sold short.
 Learn More on Horizon Kinetics Energy and Remediation ETF's current short interest.

 What is a good short interest ratio for Horizon Kinetics Energy and Remediation ETF?